ShunsukeTada1357/Bipathposets/README.md

  A computation for bipath persistent homology using Julia.
 The computational method is given in the paper "Bipath Persistence" <a href="https://arxiv.org/abs/2404.02536"> arXiv:2404.02536 </a> by Toshitaka Aoki, Emerson G. Escolar, and Shunsuke Tada.

 # Basic use
-We treat bipath filtration of simplicial complexes, which is seen as a pair of filtration sharing the same spaces at their ends.
+We treat a bipath filtration of simplicial complexes, which is seen as a pair of filtration sharing the same spaces at their ends.
 For example,
 ```
 julia> FSCa = [[ [[1],1], [[2],1], [[1,2],2] ],  5]